 - Identify the major components of the Publication Manual of the American Psychological Association style guide.

 - Demonstrate how to summarize, paraphrase, and quote research sources.

 Writing a Thesis

-Analyze source materials to determine how they support or refute the thesis statement.
+- Apply source materials to support or refute the thesis statement.

 Drafting the Research Paper